grafana/grafana/docs/sources/features/datasources/cloudmonitoring.md

 ## Annotations

-{{< docs-imagebox img="/img/docs/v53/stackdriver_annotations_query_editor.png" max-width= "400px" class="docs-image--right" >}}
+{{< docs-imagebox img="/img/docs/v53/cloudmonitoring_annotations_query_editor.png" max-width= "400px" class="docs-image--right" >}}

 [Annotations]({{< relref "../../reference/annotations.md" >}}) allow you to overlay rich event information on top of graphs.
 You add annotation queries via the Dashboard menu / Annotations view.
 Annotation rendering is expensive so it is important to limit the number of rows returned.
-There is no support for showing Stackdriver annotations and events yet but it works well with [custom metrics](https://cloud.google.com/monitoring/custom-metrics/) in Stackdriver.
+There is no support for showing Google Cloud Monitoring annotations and events yet but it works well with [custom metrics](https://cloud.google.com/monitoring/custom-metrics/) in Google Cloud Monitoring.

 With the query editor for annotations, you can select a metric and filters.
 The `Title` and `Text` fields support templating and can use data returned from the query.
 For example, the Title field could have the following text: